 Is It Rare to Be an Empath?

 While many people are empathetic, a true empath is relatively rare.
-It's difficult to discern the difference between everyday empathy and a clinically heightened sensitivity to others, and very few clinical studies have been performed in this area, and there there is no scientific test to take to take to gauge empathic traits.
+It's difficult to discern the difference between everyday empathy and a clinically heightened sensitivity to others, and very few clinical studies have been performed in this area, and there is no scientific test to take to gauge empathic traits.
 This is why so many people claim to be empaths, even though the condition is not common.

 Are Empaths Real?

 There has been very little clinical research conducted in this field.
 For example, researchers have discovered a group of cells in the brain that are connected to and responsible for compassion, although no studies have been done to verify whether empaths have hyper-responsive mirror neurons.
 However, some clinical research does support the existence of empaths.
 For example, Dr. Michael Banissy and Dr. Natalie Bowling's studies in mirror-touch synaesthesia offer support for the existence of empathy.
 Their findings are summarized in Super Empaths Are Real.
 Researchers have also studied highly sensitive people and found that the areas of their brains which are involved with awareness, emotion, and empathetic feelings showed significantly greater blood flow than was seen in individuals with low sensitivity.
 To read more, check out this article in Psychology Today: The Science Behind Empathy and Empaths.

 Usually, an empath will embody both or all of these types, but some people have strengths in certain types of empathy.

 Emotional, Psychic, or Intuitive Empath: This is a person who has an unusual capacity for sensing and understanding other people's feelings.
 Not only do they know and feel what others are feeling without needing to be told, but they can often tell if someone is being truthful or not.